George Thatcher

-George Thatcher (April 12, 1754 – April 6, 1824) was an American lawyer, jurist, and statesman from the Maine district of Massachusetts.
-His name sometimes appears as George Thacher.
+George Thatcher (sometimes spelled Thacher; April 12, 1754 – April 6, 1824) was an American lawyer, jurist, and statesman from the Maine district of Massachusetts.
 He was a delegate for Massachusetts to the Continental Congress in 1787 and 1788.
 He was an associate justice of the Massachusetts Supreme Judicial Court from 1801 to 1824.

 Life

 Thatcher was born April 12, 1754, in Yarmouth in the Province of Massachusetts Bay.
 After private tutoring, he attended Harvard, graduating in 1776.
 He read law and was admitted to the bar in 1778, and then moved to York in Massachusetts' District of Maine to open a practice.
 By 1782 he had settled in Biddeford.

 Thatcher was named as one of the Massachusetts delegates to the Continental Congress in 1787.
 He wrote under the name "Scribble Scrabble."

 Congressman

 He was later elected a U.S. Congressman from the Maine district of Massachusetts, as a Pro-administration candidate in 1789 to 1792 and as a Federalist from 1794 to 1801.
+He did not seek re-election in 1800.
+At the time he left the Congress, he was the last original Congressman still in office.